Astro Space Center (Russia): Achievements of the ASC

 The ASC has led the development and deployment of an international VLBI project.
 It is called the RadioAstron.
 VLBI stands for (Very Long Baseline Interferometry), for radio astronomy.
 It allows observations of an object that are made simultaneously by many telescopes to be combined, emulating a telescope with a size equal to the maximum separation between the telescopes.

-Achievements in theoretical physics, evolution of the extragalactic objects, etc.

 Notable works

 The following are notable works published in affiliation with Russia's Astro Space Center: